Skip to Main Content

 8. Annual Reviews - fulltext - will retrieve only REVIEW articles from sources such as the Annual Review of Medicine, or Annual Review of Pathology, etc.

-9. Academic Search Complete - a more general database but does contain peer review content that links out to fulltext articles - not as much clinical content
+9. Academic Search Complete - a more general database but does contain peer review content that links out to fulltext articles when not self-contained within database - not as much clinical content

 10. recognize that peer review refers to the publication process - specialists comment upon submissions to ascertain that the research and data can be replicated, the findings are accurate and that new contributions of the literature are made - searching the PubMed & these other databases will assure that content has been peer reviewed